 After the sample was finally ready, I worked with my manufacturer on the packaging.
 As you can see, the first try was not quite as expected.
 Another important lessons here: cultural differences and perception in quality can differ vastly.
 However, it didn’t need much trial and error, and after seeing the second packaging that they had to offer, I decided to go with this one.

-It took me 2 years to release the product and there were many up and downs, that gave me insecurity if I should keep going or not.
+It took me 2 years to release the product and there were many up and downs, that gave me insecurities.
+Often, I would ask myself if I should keep going or not.

-But there will always be those kind of moments and the learnings along the way, outweigh by far the many sleepless nights I had.
+In The end, the learnings and satisfaction you gain along the way, outweigh by far the many sleepless nights.